Sourcepass MCOE Blog

 In Microsoft 365, most of those compromises trace back to configuration gaps, not missing tools.

 Reducing that risk requires a layered approach.
-The most effective improvements start with identity, strengthen email controls, and remove common attack paths such as legacy authentication, dormant accounts, and unapproved applications.
+The most effective improvements start with identity, strengthen email controls, and remove common attack paths like legacy authentication, dormant accounts, and unapproved applications.

 How Attacks Gain Access to Microsoft 365 Accounts

 Microsoft 365 is a high-value target because email, files, collaboration, and identity all live in the same ecosystem.
-When attackers gain access to a single account, they often gain access to far more than email.
+When attackers compromise a single account, they often reach far more than just email.

 Common causes include: